Every sales strategy should include activities to maximize your sales pipeline and bring positive results to your business.

 In this article, we’ll show you how to develop automated sales emails that boost engagement with your leads.
 We’ll also provide sales pipeline examples and reveal how sales automation can help you engage prospects and boost revenue.

-FYI: you can also take the super slick HubSpot CRM for a test drive since it's free forever.
+You can also take the super slick HubSpot CRM for a test drive since it's free forever.

 1. Tracking Sales Opportunities